 Loading, please wait...

 Horse riding can be an incredibly fulfilling, therapeutic experience with many benefits both mentally and physically.
-At Holiday Extras, we want you to enjoy your horse riding holiday in complete peace of mind, knowing that you are covered for all eventualities.
+At Holiday Extras, we want you to enjoy your horse riding holiday in complete peace of mind, knowing that you are covered for all eventualities with prices starting from *.

 With Holiday Extras travel insurance, you can get full cover for medical emergency, personal accident and legal expenses at no extra cost.
 Check out our competitive cover levels below: